btmash/islandora_entity_bridge/README.md

 in Flag, Entity Queue, Entityreference, etc) without bringing in the full weight of an Entity like Node.

-For true syncing of content to bring over from Fedora into Drupal, see the Islandora Sync(https://github.com/islandora/islandora_sync) module.
+For true syncing of content to bring over from Fedora into Drupal (as nodes), see the Islandora Sync(https://github.com/islandora/islandora_sync) module.

 REQUIREMENTS